Handbook on Assessment at Duke

 Ewell, P. T. (2002).
 An emerging scholarship: A brief history of assessment.
 Building a scholarship of assessment, 3-25.

 Kuh, G. D. (2008).
 Excerpt from high-impact educational practices: What they are, who has access to them, and why they matter.
-Association of American Colleges and Universities.
+Association of American Colleges and Universities

 Kuh, G. D., Jankowski, N., Ikenberry, S. O., & Kinzie, J. L. (2014).
 Knowing what students know and can do: The current state of student learning outcomes assessment in US colleges and universities.
 Urbana, IL: National Institute for Learning Outcomes Assessment.